-Summary of provision by Harting CE Primary School/Governing body and Local Authority School/Governors provide Local Authority provides All pupils HT is trained SENCO (with QTS and SENCO award), who works with SENCO who is experienced SEN policy, provision and practice in place Accessibility plan in line with the Equality Act 2010 Information on Inclusion and SEN provided to parents/carers SEN governor Inclusive ethos and curriculum Range of teaching strategies and learning opportunities Trained Learning Support Assistants in class supporting literacy and maths Play therapist/counsellor and Learning Mentor Tracking of progress Collaboration and advice from Rother Valley Inclusion hub and SENCO forum Financial resources dictated by the number of children and the formula Published strategy, policy and provision Pupils with As above plus: As above plus: additional needs (SEN) Assessment of barriers to learning (environment, groupings, relevant circumstances) Additional and different provision such as: Individualised or small group planning Staff collaboration with specialist within the setting and outside agencies More detailed planning incorporating specialist information Individualised programmes in more than one area Increased support Environmental adaptations - Additional resources by SEN formula Consultation with: - SEN General advisors - SEN Advisory service Teachers: - Educational Psychology Service - Sensory Support Team (Vision/Hearing) - Social Communication Advisory Teachers
+Summary of provision by Harting CE Primary School/Governing body and Local Authority School/Governors provide Local Authority provides All pupils HT and SENCO have QTS & the SENCO award and work closely together to ensure good provision and practice are in place.
+SEN policy, provision and practice in place Accessibility plan in line with the Equality Act 2010 Information on Inclusion and SEN provided to parents/carers SEN governor Inclusive ethos and curriculum Range of teaching strategies and learning opportunities Trained Learning Support Assistants in class supporting literacy and maths ELSA training being undertaken by a TA Tracking of progress Collaboration and advice from Rother Valley Inclusion hub and SENCO forum - Financial resources dictated by the number of children and the formula - Published strategy, policy and provision Pupils with additional needs (SEN) As above plus: - Assessment of barriers to learning (environment, groupings, relevant circumstances) Additional and different provision such as: - Individualised or small group planning - Staff collaboration with specialist within the setting and outside agencies - More detailed planning incorporating specialist information - Individualised programmes in more than one area - Increased support - Play therapist/counsellor - Environmental adaptations As above plus:

+Statutory

+Provision as

+specified in a

+Education

+Health Care

+Plan (EHCP)

-Statutory As above plus: As above plus Provision as specified in a Education Health Care Plan (EHCP) - More detailed planning of targets and teaching - Individualised programmes in several areas of the curriculum - Arranging of provision specified in EHC plan - EHC plan Resource panel Funding for mainstream statements or EHC plans where additional resources are required Coordination of multiagency assessment including LA Ed Psychology Service(EPS) advice Production of EHC plan and provision Support of the annual review of statements or EHC plans - including Special Needs Officer (SNO) support
+As above plus:

+- More detailed planning of targets and teaching - Individualised programmes in several areas of the curriculum - Arranging of provision specified in - EHC plan - Annual reviews (for children with EHCPs) with key members of staff, parents and outside agencies as appropriate.

+As above plus

+- Resource panel - Funding for mainstream statements or EHC plans where additional resources are required - Coordination of multiagency assessment including LA Ed Psychology Service(EPS) advice - Production of EHC plan and provision - Support of the annual review of statements or EHC plans - including Special Needs Officer (SNO) support

-Interventions provided (2014/2015):
+Examples of interventions provided (2019/20):